I’m Melaina Blanc, artist starving in jungles, urban and otherwise.

-When righteous daydreamer Jared Stern becomes chance witness to one of Keen’s murderous meals, he takes it upon himself to rid his city of the vampire.
-But Keen, not so easily defeated, takes an interest of his own in his would-be slayer.
+When daydreamer Jared Stern becomes chance witness to a vampire’s murderous meal, he takes it upon himself to rid his city of the monster.
+But the vampire, Keen, not so easily defeated, takes an interest of his own in his would-be slayer.

 Jared’s soon in up to his neck balancing his home, work, and love lives against the quest that threatens to consume them all.
-Stakes are raised in ensuing bloody battles, tricks and traps, and a bout of about turns of turns of mind, as Jared fights for his life against the cordial killer determined to take it…and a good deal more.
+Stakes are raised in ensuing bloody battles, tricks and traps, and about turns of turns of mind, as Jared fights for his life against the cordial killer determined to take it, and growing increasingly keen on him…

 And that’s only the beginning.

 So join me for a lively horror story with a deadpan penchant for puns.
-This is Star–Cross, book one: Keen’s Turn.
+This is Star–Cross, Book I: Keen’s Turn.

 What is this?